-Sightsavers, at the time known as the Royal Commonwealth Society for the Blind, started working in Uganda in 1954.
-Its first programmes aimed to control river blindness, a neglected tropical disease, and to provide rehabilitation for those whose sight couldn’t be saved.
+Our first programmes in the country aimed to control river blindness, a debilitating neglected tropical disease, and to provide rehabilitation and support for people whose sight couldn’t be saved.

-In 1994, Sightsavers’ Uganda Country Office (UCO) opened in Kampala, and the following year it began working to help blind and visually impaired children participate fully in mainstream schools.
-Since 2010, our strategic focus has been on improving local health systems, promoting social inclusion and tackling neglected tropical diseases.
+In 1994, we opened a dedicated office in Kampala, and the following year we began working to help blind and visually impaired children participate fully in mainstream schools.
+Since 2010, we have focused on improving local health systems, promoting social inclusion and tackling neglected tropical diseases.